canmogol/design-patterns/src/test/java/com/fererlab/pattern/README.md

 pool when he or she lifts the handset to make a call.
 All that matters to subscribers is that a dial tone is provided, digits are received, and the call is completed.

+### Proxy

+The Proxy provides a surrogate or place holder to provide access to an object.

+A check or bank draft is a proxy for funds in an account.
+A check can be used in place of cash for making purchases and ultimately controls access to cash in the issuer's account.

+## Behavioral Design Patterns

+### Chain of Responsibility

+The Chain of Responsibility pattern avoids coupling the sender of a request to the receiver by giving more than one object a chance to handle the request.
+ATM use the Chain of Responsibility in money giving mechanism.

+### Command

+The Command pattern allows requests to be encapsulated as objects, thereby allowing clients to be parameterized with different requests.

+The "check" at a diner is an example of a Command pattern.
+The waiter or waitress takes an order or command from a customer and encapsulates that order by writing it on the check.
+The order is then queued for a short order cook.
+Note that the pad of "checks" used by each waiter is not dependent on the menu, and therefore they can support commands to cook many different items.

 ### Interpreter